platofan23/platofan23/README.md

 ## :sassy_man:  About me
-- :school: Cooperate Computer Science at `DHBW Kalrsruhe` and `Fraport AG`
+- :school: Former Cooperate Computer Science at `DHBW Kalrsruhe` and now Junior Developer at `Fraport AG`
 - :technologist: Always open for `old` and `new` technologies.
 - :computer: I love working with `Linux`, `Smarthome` and writing my own `little useful programs`.
 - :student: I’m currently learning: `Computer Science` and `Software Engineering`.